image

 If we have any concerns about attendance, we like to work in partnership with the child and their family to ensure that absence is kept to a minimum and any missed work is available for completion.

-Attendance is monitored daily and any students whose overall attendance falls below 90% would be a real cause for concern and would require us to seek the support of the Local Authority Attendance Team.
+Attendance is monitored daily and any students whose overall attendance falls below 90% would be a real cause for concern and would require us to seek the support, advice and guidance from the Statutory Attendance Support Team.

 Procedure for reporting absence